User Misconceptions of LLM-Based Conversational Programming Assistants: Misconceptions Brainstorming

 \subsubsection{Pre-processing}

-The goal of our study is to understand user interactions in programming contexts, so we focused on coding-related conversations.
-Although the WildChat authors estimated the fraction of prompts related to coding, they did not publish topic labels for specific conversations.
-We therefore created a pipeline to filter relevant conversations as presented in Figure \ref{fig:pre-processing}.

-First, we identified coding-related conversations (Figure \ref{fig:pre-processing}a).
-We applied a regular expression filter looking for code block formatting characters (e.g., \verb|```|) in both user prompts and chatbot responses.
-Notably, when the GPT models supporting the chat respond with code formatting, the formatting string also typically includes a language tag (such as \verb|```python```|).
-We were therefore able to estimate the rough number of conversations containing various popular programming languages, including the top 10 languages reported in Stack Overflow's 2025 developer survey \cite{20252025Survey}.
-Out of 65,590 conversations containing code block formatting, the most common language was Python (23,353), followed by Java (11,852), SQL (11,852), and JavaScript (7,312).
-Considering that all authors were familiar with Python and it was the most common programming language in the dataset, we decided to restrict our analysis to this subset of coding-related conversations only.

-In addition to filtering for conversations involving Python code blocks, we also filtered for English-language conversations (Figure \ref{fig:pre-processing}b).
-The WildChat dataset includes a machine-generated label for probable language.
-We used this feature to restrict conversations to English-language only for qualitative coding.
-This left 11,418 conversations, which were candidates for qualitative coding, of which we selected 500 at random for qualitative analysis.
+To understand user interactions in programming contexts, we focused on coding-related conversations.
+Although WildChat authors estimated the fraction of coding-related prompts, they did not publish topic labels for specific conversations.
+We created a pipeline to filter relevant conversations.
+First, we identified coding-related conversations by applying a regular expression filter for code block formatting characters (e.g., \verb||) in user prompts and chatbot responses.
+When GPT models respond with code formatting, the formatting string typically includes a language tag (such as \verb|python```|).
+We estimated the number of conversations containing various popular programming languages from Stack Overflow's 2025 developer survey \cite{20252025Survey}.
+Out of 65,590 conversations with code block formatting, Python was most common (23,353), followed by Java (11,852), SQL (11,852), and JavaScript (7,312).
+Since all authors were familiar with Python and it was most common, we restricted our analysis to this subset.
+We also filtered for English-language conversations (Figure \ref{fig:pre-processing}b) using WildChat's machine-generated language labels.
+This left 11,418 candidate conversations, from which we selected 500 at random for qualitative analysis.